 Myth: During Diwali festival, Goddess Lakshmi sets foot inside your house if that would be clean and tidy.
 She is a Hindu deity of wealth and prosperity and likes to be your guest only when she will find it dirt-freed and polished.

 Reality: It is very essential to clean your house once in a year at the minimum.
 Since, Diwali is a six day festivity thus people find Diwali the right time for dusting, painting and white-washing their homes.
-Hence they remove unnecessary items and excellently embellish them with Diwali decoration for Diwali celebration.
+Hence they remove unnecessary items and excellently embellish them with Diwali decoration.

-Myth: On Diwali Pujan, Diwali earthen lamps (21 diyas) are ignited along with various Diwali lamps decoration to greet and welcome Lord Rama back to his sovereign- Ayodhya after completing 14 years of long exile.
+Myth: Flame up 21 diyas is one of the important rituals of Diwali.
+21 earthen lamps (diyas) are ignited along with various Diwali lamps decoration to greet; and welcome Lord Rama back to his sovereign- Ayodhya after completing 14 years of long exile.

 Reality: Indians decorate and lighten up Diwali earthen lamps to each and